Fredericton’s Housing Fuelling Growth

 Start-Up capital of Canada

-Fredericton is the capital of New Brunswick with a population of 59,417.
+Fredericton is the capital of New Brunswick, with a population of 59,417.
 It is the third-largest city in the province after Moncton and Saint John.
 Located near CFB Gagetown military base, its military history goes back over 200 years.

 According to the Prepare for Canada website, “While government services provide a significant percentage of Fredericton employment, the city’s ICT business and research community are key drivers of the economy.
 Fredericton is the start-up capital of Canada, a choice destination for talented immigrants, and the #1 micro-city in North America for business (fDI Magazine)."